saltyorg/docs/docs/sandbox/apps/threadfin.md

 ## What is it?

-[Threadfin](https://github.com/Threadfin/Threadfin){: target=_blank rel="noopener noreferrer" } is a M3U proxy server for Plex, Emby and any client and provider which supports the .TS and .M3U8 (HLS) streaming formats.
+[Threadfin](https://github.com/Threadfin/Threadfin) is a M3U proxy server for Plex, Emby and any client and provider which supports the .TS and .M3U8 (HLS) streaming formats.

 Threadfin emulates a SiliconDust HDHomeRun OTA tuner, which allows it to expose IPTV style channels to software, which would not normally support it.
 It is based on xTeve.